 Women’s Health Drug Discovery & Therapy (Discovery)

 The last decade has seen a profound increase in our capacity to treat diseases and conditions affecting women.
 The discovery and development of new and more effective drugs have played a crucial role in this achievement.
-In the third ICDDT, recent advances made in the discovery of therapeutics and promising new hopes for the improvement of women’s health will be reviewed and discussed.
+In the 6th ICDDT, recent advances made in the discovery of therapeutics and promising new hopes for the improvement of women’s health will be reviewed and discussed.
 Major areas that will be addressed include; treatment of infertility, endometriosis, preterm parturition and cancer.
 This cutting-edge project will involve multidisciplinary approaches from outstanding scientists across the world.

 Women’s Health Drug Discovery & Therapy (Therapy)

 Osteoporosis is characterized by reduced bone mass and alteration in bone architecture, resulting in increased fracture risk.
 These fractures are a major cause of morbidity and mortality in postmenopausal women and impose a huge economic burden on health services.
 Oestrogen deficiency plays a major role in the pathogenesis of bone loss and fracture in women.
 Other pathogenetic factors include reduced physical activity and vitamin D insufficiency.
 Several osteoporosis risk-factor screening tools have been developed to identify women at increased risk of low bone mineral density.
 A range of options is available for the prevention of fractures in high risk postmenopausal women and management of osteoprosis.
-These include the hormonal therapy, bisphosphonates, strontium ranelate, raloxifene and parathyroid hormone peptides, daily intake of calcium and vit D. Because of their broad spectrum of demonstrated anti-fracture efficacy, alendronate, risedronate, calcitonine and strontium ranelate are generally considered as the first line therapies for most of the women.
+These include the hormonal therapy, bisphosphonates, strontium ranelate, raloxifene and parathyroid hormone peptides, daily intake of calcium and Vitamin D. Because of their broad spectrum of demonstrated anti-fracture efficacy, alendronate, risedronate, calcitonine and strontium ranelate are generally considered as the first line therapies for most of the women.
 The optimum duration of treatment for postmenopausal osteoprotic patients has not been established but the re-evaluation of risk and the need for continued therapy should be determined for these women in clinical settings.
 The compliance and persistence with long-term osteoporosis treatment is generally poor but may be improved by different dosing regimens.
 Rehabilitation approaches should be considered as the

 key components of prevention and treatment of osteoporosis.
-Maintenance of muscle function and balance, as well as daily vit D supplements and calcium intake should also be considered as the main therapies for fracture prevention.
+Maintenance of muscle function and balance, as well as daily Vitamin D supplements and calcium intake should also be considered as the main therapies for fracture prevention.